Florida DUI Laws

 Penalties for Aggravating Factors Present During the DUI

-In Florida, DUI penalties increase for other aggravating circumstances, such as if the person’s blood-alcohol or breath-alcohol level was 0.15 or higher or if a minor was present in the vehicle.
+In Florida, DUI penalties increase for other aggravating circumstances, such as a person’s blood-alcohol or breath-alcohol level of 0.15 or higher or a minor present in the vehicle.
+Subsections (2), (3), and (4) delineate various penalties for certain aggravating conduct.

+Other provisions increase fines and imprisonment terms based on certain factors present during the DUI episode.
 For example, § 316.193(4) provides for increased fines and terms of imprisonment if the person, while driving under the influence, had a blood-alcohol level (BAC) or breath-alcohol level (BrAC) of 0.15 or higher or was accompanied by a minor.

 Section 316.193(3)(c) contains several provisions detailing certain aggravating conduct with corresponding increases in punishment as the harm caused by the DUI driver increases: